 If you did click, don't panic.
 It happens to all of us at some point.
 Once you realize, simply contact your computing helpdesk for assistance.
 If you've typed in your username and password on a malicious site, and realized it afterward, change your password.
 If you don't know how, just contact your computing helpdesk.
 Many have a howto change your password on their official webpage as well.

 The worst thing is to just ignore it.
 These accounts can become compromised and cause damage to your account, or other Institute resources.
 We promise, we won't be mad, just let us know!

 Ok, I spotted a phish, now what?

 Great job!
 Now, please let us know.
-Take a look at our IAS Security Phish Bowl.
-Is it already there?
-If not, send us a copy of the phish to firstname.lastname@example.org.
+Send us a copy of the phish as an attachment to firstname.lastname@example.org.
 Don't worry about sending us too many.
 We'd rather be told too many times, then not at all.
 Spread the word among your colleages, maybe they received a copy as well.
 Remember, keeping ourselves secure is a group effort.